 We meet CalOPPA‘s requirements by doing the following:

-- Users can visit our site anonymously if they prefer.
+- Users can visit our website anonymously if they prefer.

-- That link includes the word ‘Privacy’, and can be easily be found on our homepage.
+- That link includes the word ‘Privacy’, and can be easily found on our homepage.

 We fully honour Do Not Track signals and do not track, plant cookies, or use advertising when a standards-compliant Do Not Track (DNT) browser mechanism is in place.

-Does our site allow third party behavioural tracking?
+Does our website allow third party behavioural tracking?

-It’s also important to note that unlike some of our competitors, we do not allow third party behavioural tracking, such as linking your computer, browsing session or your identity to your Facebook or Twitter profile.
+It’s also important to note that unlike some of our direct competitors in our industry, we don’t allow third party behavioural tracking, such as linking your computer, browsing session or your identity to your Facebook/Twitter/Google account/other Social Media profile.
 Because we think that’s just creepy.

 COPPA (Children Online Privacy Protection Act)